kmittal8/Enterprise_vCenter_MCP/README.md

-# Enterprise vCenter MCP — AllyUI React Edition
+# Enterprise vCenter MCP —

-> **AI-powered VMware vCenter operations dashboard — React UI, FastAPI backend, 100% Oracle Cloud.**
+> **AI-powered VMware vCenter operations dashboard — React UI, FastAPI backend**

 Manage your vCenter environment from any browser.
 Built on the **Ally Avatar-3 UI shell** (AllyOCI v20 design system).
 Powered by OCI GenAI, deployed on OCI Compute in the same VCN as your OCVS SDDC.